vlandaberry/Kmean/README.md

 This repository contains a kmean function programmed in R:

-Whit this function you can calculate the centers and obtain the data clasiffication in clusters using k-mean method.
+Whit this function you can calculate the centers and obtain the data clasiffication in clusters using k-means method.

 - some codes on K-means using the R function kmean.